-Hydropower is generated in hydroplants, which are usually made up of four parts –
+Hydropower is generated in hydroplants, which are usually made up of:

-- A turbine that is spun as a result of the water turning the blades of the turbine
+The turbine spins as a result of the water turning its blades

-- Transmission lines that carry the electricity generated in the hydroplant to homes and businesses
+Transmission lines carry the electricity generated to homes and businesses

 When the dam is opened and the level of water rises, the force of water that rushes through the blades of the turbine makes it spin.
 The spinning generates mechanical energy which turns the hydroplants generator.
 The turning of the generator creates electrical energy, which is then collected and distributed via the transmission lines.

 The amount of electricity that can be generated at a hydroplant is dependent on how far and how much water falls from the dam through the turbine – the more water and the greater height equals more mechanical energy, which creates more electrical energy.
 Science is awesome!